Identifiability Study of Lithium-Ion Battery Capacity Fade Using Degradation Mode Sensitivity for a Minimally and Intuitively Parametrized Electrode-Specific Cell Open-Circuit Voltage Model: Methodology and Analysis

 Substituting \cref{eq:z+z-} into \cref{eq:ocv-z+-}, we obtain the $z^-$-based full-cell OCV as

-We can also equivalently relate $U_\mathrm{OCV}$ to $z^+$, but $z^+$ is negatively correlated with the conventionally defined cell SOC $z$, and it renders the well adopted N/P ratio flipped to the denominator of the slope.
+We can also equivalently relate $U_\mathrm{OCV}$ to $z^+$, but $z^+$ is negatively correlated with the conventionally defined cell SOC $z$, and it flips the well adopted N/P ratio to the denominator of the slope.

 Assuming that the PE and NE OCP remain unchanged upon degradation, the above electrode-specific OCV model is parametrized by only two independent and dimensionless parameters N/P ratio $r_\mathrm{N/P}$ and Li/P ratio $z_0^+$, which have a simple and intuitive physical meaning that links to degradation modes.
 Also, we have not yet introduced any cutoff voltage for the full cell, so $U_\mathrm{OCV}(z^-)$ together with its two parameters are independent of that choice, and we next show that this parametrization persists even at the presence of a cutoff voltage.